-The study assessed the level of compliance of construction professionals to ethical practices in the Nigerian construction industry.
+The study assessed the compliance of construction professionals to ethical standards in the Nigerian construction industry.
 The study area was Lagos State and the target respondents were the registered professionals including architects, quantity surveyors, builders and engineers.
 A total of one hundred and seventy (170) questionnaire were randomly administered on the professionals and one hundred and thirty eight (138) were retrieved representing 81.18% response rate.
-Findings revealed that professionals displayed high level of compliance to clients service delivery with Mean Item Score (MIS) ranged 3.22 to 3.79, educational and professional qualification MIS ranged 3.18 to 3.71 and standards of practice MIS ranged 3.16 to 3.63.
+Findings revealed that professionals displayed high level of compliance to clients service delivery with Mean Item Score (MIS) ranged between 3.22 to 3.79, educational and professional qualification with Mean Item Score (MIS) ranged 3.18 to 3.71 and standards of practice with Mean Item Score (MIS) ranged between 3.16 to 3.63.
 The overall rating revealed that professionals have highest level of compliance to standards of practice with 54.76%, while the least ranked ethical standards was fair compensation with 49.31%.
 ANOVA test established a statistical significant difference among the professionals view about compliance of the professionals to clients service delivery (F value=2.447, P value=0.020) and professional development (F value=3.774, P value = 0.001).
 The overall level of compliance of construction professionals to ethical standards was 52.37%.
-The study concluded that professionals have average level of compliance to the ethical standards.
-The study therefore recommended that professionals should continue to uphold good ethical conducts, for better project performance and delivery in the Nigerian construction industry.
+It was concluded that clients service delivery; educational training and professional qualification and standards of practices are the most significant ethical standards among construction professionals in Nigeria.
+Therefore, the study concluded that professionals satisfactorily complied with the ethical standards.

-Keywords: Compliance, Core, Construction Industry, Ethics, Professionals, Standards
+Key words: Ethics, Compliance, Construction Industry, Professionals, Standards.

-INTRODUCTION
+1. INTRODUCTION